opendxl/opendxl-api-specification/README.md

 * [Events](https://opendxl.github.io/opendxl-client-python/pydoc/dxlclient.message.html#dxlclient.message.Event)
   that solutions send to a DXL fabric.
 * [Requests](https://opendxl.github.io/opendxl-client-python/pydoc/dxlclient.message.html#dxlclient.message.Request)
-  which can be made to the solution through a DXL fabric (and the corresponding [responses](https://opendxl.github.io/opendxl-client-python/pydoc/dxlclient.message.html#dxlclient.message.Response) that the solution produces).
+  which can be made to a service through a DXL fabric (and the corresponding [responses](https://opendxl.github.io/opendxl-client-python/pydoc/dxlclient.message.html#dxlclient.message.Response) that the service produces).

 The OpenDXL API Specification is heavily inspired by the work done in the [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification) to